nunesam/nunesam.github.io/index.md

 Gold nanoparticles have been extensively researched for a variety of biomedical applications, such as drug delivery, imaging, diagnostics, and therapy, because of their tunable properties and biocompatibility.
 <img src="images/Main55.png?raw=true"/>

+Modifying nanoparticles' surfaces with biomolecules such as DNA, peptides, miRNA, or therapeutic agents can directly influence their cellular interactions, biodistribution, and overall biomedical fate.
+Designing new, more specific nanomaterials is essential for improving targeting efficiency and therapeutic outcomes—making this an especially exciting and rewarding area of research to pursue.

 <img src="images/Main22.png?raw=true"/>
 <img src="images/Main333.png?raw=true"/>
 <img src="images/Main44.png?raw=true"/>